-Traffic tickets are unpleasant business.
-They cost you a significant amount in fines and end up on your driving record.
-But there's another way driving penalties take money out of your pocket: higher insurance premiums.
+First of all, don’t panic.
+We all know that traffic tickets are unpleasant.
+They can cost you a significant amount in fines and end up on your driving record.
+And another way driving penalties can take money out of your pocket is through higher insurance premiums.

 How much are traffic fines?